k2controls/eet103/labs/l09_scope/index.md

 - A video demonstration of the setup and display of all three waveforms.
 - A completed lab report including screenshots of the oscilloscope display for each waveform type and answers to analysis questions.

----

-This lab experience introduces students to the essentials of using a two-channel oscilloscope, including setting up waveforms, adjusting the display for clarity, and understanding how to measure signal properties.
-It’s structured to ensure that students grasp the basic concepts without being overwhelmed by more advanced oscilloscope functions.
-Let me know if you'd like any modifications or additional details!